TERNION-1121/Othello-Reversi-Game/README.md

 - Mobility
 - Corner Values

+> Thanks to [@Zhe Xun](https://github.com/HersheyZinc) for their help in improving the A.I Player's minimax algorithm!

 ### How to Play the Game 🎮
 1. Download the source code.
 (Either clone the repository or download the whole code from GitHub)
 2. Make sure to install Python3 on your Computer along with `pip`.
 (Python3.10+ is required)